chrisgrieser/nvim-alt-substitute/README.md

 - Flags other than `g` flag are not supported.
 - `inccommand=split` is not supported, Please use `inccommand=unsplit` instead.
 - Line breaks in the search or the replacement value are not supported.

+## Add Support for more Regex Flavors
+The plugin has been specifically built with extensibility in mind.
+Adding more flavors basically requires bridging one search and one replace function.
+(Though a certain amount of escaping and performance considerations may be required.)
+If you want to add support for more languages, have a look this plugin's [regex module](./lua/alt-substitute/regex/), which includes the implementations for lua and glob patterns.

 ## Other Search-and-Replace Plugins
 - [nvim-spectre](https://github.com/windwp/nvim-spectre)